Hrovatin/Hrovatin.github.io/_posts/2025-06-08-interactive_segmentation.md

 </p>

 <p>
-Hallee developed ScribblePrompt (Wong, 2024a), an interactive segmentation tool for 2D medical images.
-Max and Fabian are authors of nnInteractive (Isensee, Rokuss, and Krämer, 2025), an interactive segmentation tool for 3D medical images.
+Hallee developed ScribblePrompt (Wong, 2024a), an interactive segmentation method for 2D medical images.
+Max and Fabian are authors of nnInteractive (Isensee, Rokuss, and Krämer, 2025), an interactive segmentation method for 3D medical images.
 Both works focused on providing a robust and user-centric tool.
 </p>

 <p>